afzal-xyz/python_inheritance/tasks.md

 * Open up a terminal at the project root
 * Run command `pytest -k module1`

+## Verify tasks
+After completing each task run py.test.
+As you complete tasks your failed tests will go down.
+* Open up a terminal at the project root
+* Run command `py.test`

 ## Task 1: Define abc imports
 Import ABC and abstractmethod in the first line